 Now, we get to my all-time favorite affiliate programs for bloggers, offered by none other than Thrive Themes.

-If you use any of the Thrive Themes products in your business, then you'll know just how wonderful their products actually are.
+If you use any of the Thrive Themes products in your business, then you'll know just how wonderful their tools actually are.

-Their affiliate program is one of the best in the business, with high conversions and reliable monthly payments.
+Their affiliate program is one of the best in the business, with high conversion rates and reliable monthly payments.
 The minimum payout is $20 and you can earn 50% commission per qualified sale.

 Thrive Themes hold payments for 30-days before making a monthly payment.

-To date, I have earned a nice $19,275 from promoting Thrive Themes.
+To date, I have earned a nice $21,181 by promoting Thrive Themes products on my blog.

 Template Monster is an e-commerce website that offers premium quality website templates for sale.